-The remuneration of the Executive Director, President and CEO, and its Department Head has been determined and approved by the Bank's Parent Company and Board of Directors.
+The remunerations of the Senior Management have been determined and approved by the Bank's parent company and the Board of Directors upon their appointment.

-The independent directors shall receive a reasonable per diem allowance for his/her attendance at each regular meeting actually attended in such reasonable amount as may from time to time be fixed and approved by at least a majority of the Board of Directors during its regular or special meeting.
+Pursuant to the Bank's latest By-laws approved by the Board of Directors and Shareholders on 28 April 2023 and 15 May 2023, the independent directors shall receive a reasonable per diem allowance for his/her attendance at each regular meeting actually attended in such reasonable amount as may from time to time be fixed and approved by at least a majority of the Board of Directors during its regular or special meeting or by stockholders representing at least a majority of the outstanding capital stock at a regular or special stockholders' meeting in the event that the majority members of the Board is comprising of Independent Director.
 The Directors may also receive compensation other than per diems by the vote of the stockholders representing at least a majority of the outstanding capital stock at a regular or special stockholders' meeting.
-In no case shall the total yearly compensation of Directors, as such Directors, exceed ten (10%) percent of the net income before income tax of the Corporation during the preceding year.
+In no case shall the total yearly compensation of Directors exceed ten (10%) percent of the net income before income tax of the Corporation during the preceding year.
+Directors shall not participate in the determination of their own per diems or compensation.